allenissuperme/Instagram-influencers-analysis/README.md

 ## Step 1: Collecting Influencer Data

-First, collect the data from **FeedSpot**, which is a paid service provider that provides statistics for influencers across platforms in a CSV file.
+My way: First, collect the data from **FeedSpot**, which is a paid service provider that provides statistics for influencers across platforms in a CSV file.

-### Scraping Instagram Influencers with Python
+### Another way: Scraping Instagram Influencers with Python (need to consider Meta's policy for scraping)

 We can build a Python script to scrape Instagram influencers.